Analysing experiences of mysticism.

 4. A ‘BELATED’ ANSWER

-Now, I warn you, what I write here, under this heading, is going to look weird to most readers.
-But to me, it IS the truth.
-Really!
+Now, I warn you, what I write here, here under that Heading 4 above, is going to look ‘weird’ to most readers.
+But to me, it IS the absolute truth.
+I have absolutely no reason to exagerate to you!

 Firstly, despite the power of those experiences of mine, and again what they indicated to me, they did not prove that I had actually experienced God there.
-Yes, I kind of guessed that I might have, but I had not proven it to myself!
-And that left a âquestion markâ in my mind for many years.
-Yes, the ‘auditor brain’, that I had been born with, made the problem all the worse.
+Yes, I kind of supposed that I might have, but I had not proven it to myself!
+And that left a big âquestion markâ in my mind for many years.
+Yes, the ‘auditor brain’, that I had been born with, made that problem all the worse.

-HOWEVER, I did eventually come to receive some evidence of the genuine-ness of those âmysticalâ experiences.
-That is, they had actually been an encounter with God!
+HOWEVER, I did eventually come to receive some evidence of the genuine-ness of those âmysticalâ experiences!

 4.2Â Â Unexpected but trusted source

-And here comes the bit you may find hard to believe.
-It occurred many years after my experiences, and through contact with a Christian Pentecostal pastor during a church event.
-And I must add that pastor didn’t know me from the proverbial ‘bar of soap’.
+And here comes the bit you may find hard to accept.
+It occurred many years after my actual experiences of mysticism, and through contact with a Christian Pentecostal pastor during a church event.
+And I must add that pastor absolutely didn’t know me from the proverbial ‘bar of soap’.
 Evidence of that type, and in that Christian setting, was indeed bizarre even to me.

 The article, âExperiencing the Holy Spiritâ includes a ârundownâ on events, and related spiritual experiences, that DO occur within the Christian Pentecostal/ Charismatic movement.
-And I also offer an article based on my long term evaluation of it all, “Is this Spirit stuff real?”
+That truly can ‘rock your socks’, as I repeat so often in that related area of the website.
+And I also offer an article based on my long term evaluation of it all, “Is this Holy Spirit stuff real?”
 Look, I know this ‘stuff’ seemed crazy even to me before I tested it all … but please read on!

 4.3Â Â I accepted the verdict